 Other Essential Things to Consider

 My guide to watching movies whilst camping is designed to make everything as simple as possible.
-For example, I’ve recommended that you buy a small portable camping projector, have a small roll-up screen such as the Carl’s blackout cloth material, and you play movies from a USB or thumb drive for easier portablility.
+For example, I’ve recommended that you buy a small portable camping projector, have a small roll-up screen such as Carl’s blackout cloth material, and you play movies from a USB or thumb drive for easier portability.

 The key here is to make everything as lightweight and easy to carry as possible.
 If you are hiking off into the wilderness, then it might not be at all practical as space will be at a premium.

-Evidently things will be easier if you are car-camping as you can take a lot more gear with you in the back of your vehicle.
+Evidently, things will be easier if you are car-camping as you can take a lot more gear with you in the back of your vehicle.